 For example, this data can provide a quick way to identify patients who are likely to end up in the emergency room.
 Such visits are very predictive of future inpatient care and hospital visits.
 Other factors include patient age, the stage of cancer, the type of chemotherapy treatment being used and changes in a patient’s weight.

-All of this shows the potential of data analytics in healthcare and how it can improve patient outcomes and reduce costs.
+These examples show the potential of data analytics in healthcare and how it can improve patient outcomes and reduce costs.
 As with most areas of the field, the strategies used are expected to change over time.
 They will become more detailed and streamlined as new data shows the impact of predictive analytics and modeling.